 The County Council is a Board member of the DevCo, a company limited by guarantee from April 2021.
-Its ambition is to be a locally led urban development corporation, for which there is provision in the Levelling Up and Regeneration Bill published in May 2022.
+Its ambition is to be a locally led urban development corporation or a mayoral development corporation, for which there is provision in the Levelling Up and Regeneration Act.
 The County Council is one of five member authorities / owners of the DevCo.
-Separately, the County Council is concerned to ensure that the DevCo's Members' Agreement and Grant Agreement are correctly followed.
-In that connection, exempt reports have been made to the Cabinet (May and September 2022).
-The County Council is currently waiting to hear from the DevCo about its proposition to Government and Government funding after 2022/23.
-The DevCo's future is also bound up with the outcome of the D2N2 devolution deal proposal.
+Separately, the County Council is concerned to ensure that the DevCo's Members' Agreement and Grant Agreement are correctly followed, which it does not believe has been the case.
+In that connection, exempt reports have been made to the Cabinet (May and September 2022 and June 2023) while the Council's membership has been paused.
+The Council is still waiting for a satisfactory response to its concerns which have been fully set out to the DevCo.
+The Council's concerns have been noted by our external auditor.
+The DevCo does not have an accountable body.
+The DevCo Board is now considering options as to its future, including disbandment or hibernation until the outcome of the 'East Midlands' mayoral election in May 2024 is known.